jxhudson/Code--Refactor/README.md

 ## Objective

 This repository contains code for the accessibility optimization for a company's webpage called Horiseon.
-You will find several changes which include making the starter code more semantic and ultimately optimizing the accessibility standards on the code itself
+You will find several changes which include making the starter code more semantic and ultimately optimizing the accessibility standards on the code itself.
+I also consolidated several CSS elements to make it simplier and easier to read thus, making the code easier and more efficent to work with for fellow developers.

 ## Installation